Veridu-com/development-guidelines/languages/java/README.md

  - Use parentheses in expressions always
  - On the unnecessary code tab:
  - Remove unused imports should be checked.
- - On the Java > Code Style > Formatter menu, click import and import the `formatter-eclipse.xml` file attached on this project.
+ - On the Java > Code Style > Formatter menu, click import and import the `formatter-eclipse.xml` file attached on this project (it is under `editors/eclipse`).
 On the active profile select "My Own".
  - Hit apply and OK.
 You're set.